Earlier Relapse Detection. Better Prognosis.

 By leveraging the power of our proven de novo antibody sequencing platform, our test can achieve high sensitivity at detecting Multiple Myeloma relapse from complete remission (CR) by 6 to 8 months earlier than conventional tests.
 This method also overcomes non-specificity and false positivity shortcomings associated with other tests.

-Frequent monitoring is now possible with our non-invasive blood-based test.
+Frequent monitoring will finally be possible with our non-invasive blood-based test.
 Patients will require a reduced number of bone marrow aspirations to receive insight into their disease state.
 With only a small amount of blood, we will be able to monitor the disease status as frequently as needed with higher certainty, convenience, and comfort.